nevehallon/Neighborhood-Map-React/README.md

 # Neighborhood-Map-React
-A single-page web application, built using the React framework, that displays a Google Map of an area and various points of interest.
-Users can search all included landmarks and, when selected, additional information about a landmark is presented from the FourSquare APIs.
+A single-page web application, built using the React framework, that displays a Google Map with various points/markers.
+One can search all included landmarks and, when selected, more information about a landmark is shown from the FourSquare APIs.

 ## How to run the project in Development Mode
 The project uses [Node.js >= 6.x](https://nodejs.org/en/) and the [Create-React-App starter code](https://github.com/facebookincubator/create-react-app).